samskivert/pythagoras/README.md

 Some restructuring of the `java.awt.geom` classes was undertaken to meet certain design goals.

+* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide essentially the same functionality using 32-bit and 64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.
+It is targeted toward applications that need "pixel geometry".

 * The library supports garbage creation avoidance for applications which are sensitive to garbage collection pauses, like video games.
 For example, in cases where entities return a `Rectangle` containing their bounds, a